Section 1 General information and significant accounting policies

 In view of the nature, diversity and locations (station areas), the fair value of the investment property portfolio is not determined on a regular basis unless impairment is indicated.
 The fair value is expected to exceed the carrying amount of the investment property.
 Investment property is measured at cost, less accumulated depreciation and accumulated impairment losses.

 The fair value of investments in debt instruments is determined using the price on the reporting date.
 The fair value of the equity investment (Eurofima) has been determined on the basis of the latest available financial statements.

-The fair value of derivatives is based on the derived market prices, taking account of the current interest rates and estimated creditworthiness of the counterparties to the contract.
+The fair value of derivatives is based on derivative market quotations, taking account of current interest rates and the estimated creditworthiness of the contract counterparties.

 Non-derivative financial liabilities

 The fair value of non-derivative financial liabilities is determined for disclosure purposes and is calculated based on the present value of future repayments and interest payments, discounted at the market interest rate as at the reporting date.

 The Group is under no obligation to comply with the requirements of IFRS 8 because it is not listed on a stock exchange.
 Segment information with a breakdown of revenue and FTEs by geographical area has been included in order to comply with the requirements of Dutch legislation and regulations.